Diagnostic

 Lowering diagnostic (lowering/*)

-Lowering diagnostic is detected during Julia's lowering phase, which transforms parsed syntax into a simpler intermediate representation.
+Lowering diagnostics are detected during Julia's lowering phase, which transforms parsed syntax into a simpler intermediate representation.

 Lowering error (lowering/error)